 - Population Focus: Adult-Gerontology

-The Wesley College Department of Nursing offers the RN to BSN/MSN.
+The Wesley College Department of Nursing offers the RN to MSN program (Dual Degree Pathway or Traditional Pathway).
 This career mobility program is an innovative and creative option that prepares the registered nurse whose basic credential is the hospital school diploma, the collegiate Associate Degree in Nursing or the Collegiate Baccalaureate Degree in Nursing to assume an advanced practice role as a Clinical Nurse Specialist with a population focus in adult-gerontology.
-The curriculum has a strong foundation in community health promotion through acute care designed to prepare the nurse for advanced practice in a wide variety of health care settings to promote and maintain high level wellness and to improve health care delivery in a rapidly changing society.
+The curriculum has a strong foundation in community health promotion through acute care designed to prepare the nurse for advanced practice in a wide variety of health care settings to promote and maintain high-level wellness and to improve health care delivery in a rapidly changing society.
 The course of study emphasizes the Department of Nursing’s belief that a strong foundation in liberal studies is essential to professional nursing practice.
-Upon completion of this entire program, you can earn both a Bachelor of Science in Nursing and a Master of Science in Nursing from Wesley College.
+Upon completion of this entire program, you can earn both a Bachelor of Science in Nursing (Dual Degree Pathway) and a Master of Science in Nursing (Dual Degree Pathway & Traditional Pathway) from Wesley College.
 Graduates are eligible to sit for the Adult-Gerontology Clinical Nurse Specialist board certification examination, which aligns with the Consensus Model for APRN Regulation: Licensure, Accreditation, Certification, and Education.

 Post Master’s Certificate in Adult Gerontology for the CNS

-- Synthesize existing nursing theoretical and social frameworks that may serve as a basis for professional nursing practice in community health promotion and wellness.
+- Synthesize existing nursing theoretical and social frameworks that may serve as a basis for professional nursing practice to support the adult gerontology population from acute care to health promotion and wellness.

 - Influence organizational structure in relation to functions and outcomes.

-- Measure outcomes utilizing evidence-based research that supports advanced practice nursing in the community setting
+- Measure outcomes utilizing evidence-based research that supports advance practice nursing in the health care delivery system.

-- Generate innovative nursing interventions and practice in varied community health care settings
+- Generate innovative nursing interventions and practice in varied health care settings.

 - Career mobility model that allows progression without repetition